seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 intact own-trend; the coin ran another nine per cent and stopped just under the published invalidation. **A rally is not evidence for a short, and until this rule existed it was the strongest evidence the ratio had.**

+**A coin in its OWN range is not a directional trade, and geometry does not get the casting vote it was just denied.** `-a` sent the range branch back to «geometry then decides», which is the arbitrator map inv.
+30 exists to remove, so every coin without a trend of its own arrived at exactly the ratio that had produced the basket in the first place — and the ratio against a 90-day extremum is largest at the top of a rally, whatever gate stands in front of it. **Measured 06.09, night run:** eleven shorts and one long on a list whose median was up, and a NEW short opened on a coin that had made a new high that day and blown the morning's stop, on a stop widened because «structure above had run out».
+Re-entering the side a stop just refuted, at a worse price, on a looser stop, is the TAO failure wearing the range branch.

+**What a range coin may still be is a FADE of its own range, and only on its own boundaries.** The levels are the coin's own extremes from `cd` and its 24-hour high and low from the payload — never the 90-day extremum on the far side, which is a price from a different BTC regime and is not a boundary of anything the coin is doing now.
+A fade whose target does not clear §4's reachability band is not published, and that is the ordinary
+outcome: a range wide enough to pay `RR_MIN` inside one week is rare, and an engine that says so is not an engine that is broken.

+**Fading a coin's own TREND is banned outright, in both directions.** No ratio, no catalyst, no oversold reading and no structure above or below reopens it; the only entry in a trend is a pullback in the trend's direction, cut per §4.
+This is the sentence `-a` implied and did not write, and every trade it would have refused on 06.09 was published.

 **A coin refused here is refused BY NAME**, on the same terms as every other per-coin refusal (§3A): the appendix carries the coin, the regime word its own row produced, and the